 So why are such estates clocking more and more million-dollar sales, and seemingly defying conventional wisdom when it comes to location affecting property values?
 There are a few reasons that we can think of, based on our analysis and observations these last few months:

-One common denominator that we’ve observed across the recent million-dollar sales in Woodlands, Yishun and Pasir Ris is that the units sold are typically jumbo flats like Executive Apartments and Maisonettes.
+One common denominator that we’ve observed across the recent million-dollar sales in Woodlands, Yishun and Pasir Ris is that the units sold are typically larger flat types such as Executive Apartments and Maisonettes.

 Image credit: Houzz

-Apart from the luxury of floor space that many homeowners would love to have and are willing to fork out good money for, such jumbo flats are also hard to come by, given the growing scarcity of such flats.
+Apart from the luxury of floor space that many homeowners would love to have and are willing to fork out good money for, such maisonettes are also hard to come by, given the growing scarcity of such flats.

 Development of outlying estates

 One other contributing factor can be attributed to the various master plans to redevelop these estates in the long run.